redpandaathome/TIL/notes/20220214-new-server-mms-api.md

 Q.How to set git repository?<br>
 A.added new server's newly generated ssh key to github setting.
 Fixed.<br><br>
 Q2.RDS... options are too limited - Just oracle.<br> Worth of refactoring all the codes from mysql-sequelize to oracle-something?<br>
 A.There's alternative of using sequelize-oracle.
-But is it really good idea to go for? 💭<br><br>
+But is it really good idea to go for? 💭<br>

+A.Making another oci instance and install mysql to use as a RDS instance.<br><br>

+## step3.
+- adding .env for prod server and run node<br>

+Q. Connection from mysql workbench via ssh was successful.
+But what about as a RDS using a connection string?